Creating test VMs via GitLab CI

 -

-Under Set up a specific Runner automatically, you will see the server address to connect to and the token for registering the server in the project.
-Use these values when registering the Runner.
+Under Set up a specific Runner automatically, you will see the GitLab server address and the Runner token.
+You will need them when registering your runner.

-A Runner is a tool for performing tasks that a user creates.
-You need to install a Runner on the VM and register it in GitLab.
-For the Runner to be able to perform tasks, set up additional components: install the Yandex Cloud CLI and create a test to check the created VM.
+Runner is a tool for running user tasks.
+You need to create a runner on your VM and register it in GitLab.
+To make your runner work, install the Yandex Cloud CLI and create a test to check the new VM.

 -